mre/endler.dev/content/2025/taste/index.md

 ## Ignorance is bliss

-Note that I never answerd the question: "What is good taste?"
+Note that I never answered the question: "What is good taste?"
-That's because I don't believe there is an anwer.
+That's because I don't believe there is an answer.
 It's all just one big circlejerk.
 All those so-called "experts" don't exist (or there are too many layers of expertism to unpack) and developing good taste is just an infinite rabbit hole.